novaway/NovawayFileManagementBundle/Resources/doc/04-use-in-twig-template.md

 ### Introduction

-In order to facilitate usage of uploaded file in the viewof application, the bundle provide a Twig extensions to add some helpers.
+In order to facilitate usage of uploaded file in the view of application, the bundle provide a Twig extensions to add some helpers.

 ### Register the extension as service